The Petit Lenormand deck is available now. Limited stock

 The end of recess.

-The archetype shows the transition from a time of play, testing, or innocence to a more structured framework where certain things are no longer possible.
-The symbolic bell rings: this is not the end of everything, but the end of a light-hearted way of behaving with this specific situation.
+The archetype illustrates the transition from a time of play, testing, or innocence to a more structured framework where certain things are no longer possible.
+The symbolic bell rings: this is not the end of everything, but the conclusion of a light-hearted approach to this specific situation.
 It is a call to grow without renouncing what has been learned through exploration.

 Shadow work

-Remaining upset by the cut instead of seeing the lesson.
+Remaining upset by the cut instead of recognizing the lesson.

-In its shadow, this combination can lead to feeling punished, rejected, or broken in momentum, without perceiving the useful part of reality in the imposed limit.
-One may lock themselves in complaint, regretting the interrupted play, instead of integrating what this experience has taught.
-The danger is to repeat the same type of naive departure, destined to encounter successive Scythes.
+In its shadow, this combination can lead to feelings of punishment, rejection, or a broken momentum, without perceiving the useful aspect of reality in the imposed limit.
+One may become trapped in complaint, lamenting the interrupted play, instead of integrating what this experience has taught.
+The danger lies in repeating the same type of naive departure, destined to encounter successive Scythes.

 Calibration questions